danieldiasm/overnet/README.md

 # OverNet

-## An Override Network for your main Network
+## An Override Network Framework for your Main Network

 ### About:

 This is an IoT system that can be deployed in a way to override the main network equipment via an alternative connection (Phone data transmission, mobile internet, LoRa, etc).

 The intended use is to add an administrative layer over a network or environment whenever there is no possible physical access at a given moment.